⚠️ Update: November 11, 2021

 Home of the ancient pharaohs, Egypt is an amazing travel destination with a rich history and culture.
 Discover ancient treasures like tombs and temples, scattered throughout the desert landscape.
 For years, Egypt has remained a highly popular spot for travelers with a spirit of adventure and exploration.

-Many regions in Egypt have reopened with mandatory temperature checks and social distancing restrictions in place.
-Egypt has also been granted the “Safe Travels Stamp” from the World Travel and Tourism Council (WTTC).
+Many regions in Egypt have reopened with strict public health measures in place.
+The country has also been granted the “Safe Travels Stamp” from the World Travel and Tourism Council (WTTC).
 Read more about the WTTC and the new Safe Travels protocols here.
-Additionally, to welcome tourists, The Ministry of Tourism & Antiquities in Egypt has decided to cut entrance fees in half for all museums and archeological sites.

 Egypt’s Ministry of Tourism and Antiquities has also enhanced sterilization and disinfection measures at archaeological areas.
 These include the Valley of the Kings, the City Monastery in Hatshepsut, and more.